 Upon receipt of a report of sexual harassment, dating violence, domestic violence sexual assault, or stalking- supportive measures will be offered in writing through an outreach letter sent by the Office for Diversity, Equity and Inclusion.
-The written notification will include information regarding the accommodation options, available assistance in requesting accommodations, and how to request accommodations and protective measures (i.e., the notification will include the name and contact information for the individual or office that should be contacted to request the accommodations).
+Supportive measures are non-disciplinary and non-punitive individualized services designed to restore or preserve access to the University's Education Programs or Activities without unduly burdening the other Party.